Maksimka101/combine/README.md

 ### Initialize worker

-To initialize worker you may call `CombineWorker().initialize()` however it can be lazy initialized on first execution so you don't have to call this method.
+To initialize worker you may call `CombineWorker().initialize()` however it can be lazily initialized on the first execution so you omit calling this method.

 Also this method has `isolatesCount` and `tasksPerIsolate` parameters.
-Second parameter is used to set maximum number of tasks that one isolate can perform asynchronously.
+The second parameter is used to set maximum number of tasks that one isolate can perform asynchronously.

 ### Execute tasks

-You can execute task with zero, one or two argument using `execute`, `executeWithArg` and `executeWith2Args` methods accordingly.
+You can execute task with zero, one or two arguments using `execute`, `executeWithArg` and `executeWith2Args` methods accordingly.

 ```dart